Can I get OSAP if I file for bankruptcy?

 Q #611: Is your bankruptcy discharged?

-1. A letter from your Trustee indicating that neither the Government of Canada or the Province of Ontario are a creditor in your bankruptcy or consumer proposal; and
+1. A letter from your Trustee indicating that neither the Government of Canada or the Province of Ontario, as a result of financial assistance given to you through OSAP and/or the Ontario Learn and Stay Grant, are a creditor in your bankruptcy or consumer proposal; and

 2. None of the OSAP funding that you receive will be seized to repay any creditors.